-Dry shampoo for people has become very popular among the time-crunched set these days.
-If you wake up late one morning, you can skip the shower, sprinkle on some dry shampoo, fluff your locks and head out the door with none the wiser.
+Dry shampoo has become very popular for people who simply don’t have the time to wash their hair every morning.
+If you wake up late one morning, you can skip the hair wash, sprinkle on some dry shampoo, fluff your locks, and head out the door with your colleagues none the wiser.

-As luck would have it, you can make your own homemade dry dog shampoo so you don’t have to try to find an extra hour to wash, dry and brush your pooch before your dinner guests arrive!
+As luck would have it, you can make your own homemade dry dog shampoo.
+You don’t have to find an extra hour to wash, dry, and brush pooch before your dinner guests arrive!

 This easy recipe from Modern Dog Magazine requires only two main ingredients – and you can use any one of your new dog-safe essential oils for a touch of safe fragrance.

 You know what works great for storing and using dry dog shampoo?
 A clean, empty salt or pepper shaker!
-Store the dry dog shampoo there, and when you need to use it, just sprinkle some on your dog’s coat, rub it in, and voila – you now have a fresh, clean, sweet-smelling pooch!
+Store the dry dog shampoo there and, when you need to use it, just sprinkle some on your dog’s coat and rub it in.
+Voila: you now have a fresh, clean, sweet-smelling pooch!

-Best of all, coconut oil smells great – which makes it a slam-dunk choice for when your pooch walks by and you know it without even having to look up.
+Best of all, coconut oil smells great, which makes it a slam-dunk choice for when your smelly pooch walks by and you know it without even having to look up.